tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 ## Core science targets
-To aid in proposal preparation we have [made a csv file available](data/core-science-targets-cycle2-v1.csv) that contains the top 100,000 priority targets in the southern ecliptic hemisphere.
+To aid in proposal preparation we have [made a csv file available](data/core-science-targets-cycle2-v1.csv) that contains the top 100,000 priority targets in the northern ecliptic hemisphere.

 ## Proposal templates